 Brimscombe & Thrupp Community Composters

-The composting site at BATCOM is going to be something quite special.
-An impressive row of six 2.5metre square bays will face you as you enter the site.. each one containing several tonnes of local green garden waste at different stages of decomposition, with the final bay containing an almost finished product of dark, crumbly, nutritious compost.
+The composting site at BATCOM is something quite special.
+An impressive row of six 2.5metre square bays faces you as you enter the site.. each one containing several tonnes of local green garden waste at different stages of decomposition and a seventh bay containing dark, crumbly, nutritious compost.

-To safeguard the River Frome against any potential contamination from the bays, a concrete pad will be set underneath with a drainage system leading to a tank in the ground.
-The tank will be served by a pump to collect any compost leachate, which in turn can be added back to enrich the compost piles.
+To safeguard the River Frome against any potential contamination from the bays, a concrete pad has been set underneath them with a drainage system leading to a tank underground.
+The tank is served by a pump to collect any leachate and rainwater runoff, which in turn is added back the bays to prevent them drying out during the composting process.

 How Our Community Compost Scheme Will Work

 As BATCOM is a Community Benefit Society, becoming a shareholder enables you to have a say in how it is run.
-As a Brimscombe and Thrupp resident you will be able to buy £1 shares in BATCOM – every shareholder carries an equal ‘vote’ regardless of the numbers of shares they invest in.
+As a person over 16 who lives or works in Brimscombe and Thrupp, you will be able to buy £1 shares in BATCOM.
+Up to 20% of our members can live outside the parish boundary.

-Additionally, to become a composting member you will pay an annual subscription fee (which is around the same price as the brown bins collection service).
-Our running costs at the scheme will be funded partly from these fees and partly from waste credits, money paid to us per tonne of green waste we compost.
+Additionally, to join the composting scheme you must be a household in Brimscombe and Thrupp.
+You will pay an annual subscription fee (which is around the same price as the brown bins collection service).
+Our running costs at the scheme are funded partly from these fees and partly from waste credits, money paid to us per tonne of green waste we compost.

 Finished, unsieved compost will be made available to members and non-members for a donation during our opening hours.